Miny320/Lead-Generation-Interactive-Agent/README.md

 ## Architecture Diagram

-The following diagram illustrates the agentic architecture of the system:
+The following diagram illustrates the logical agentic architecture of the system:

 ```mermaid
 graph TD